sharktacos/OpenColorIO-configs/docs/naming.md

 # Project Directory Structure and Naming Conventions

-Project directory structure for CG in a VFX pipeline.
+Project directory structure for the CG branch of a VFX pipeline.
 Assets folder for the modeling, rigging, and lookdev departments.
 Shots folder for the animation, FX, and lighting departments.
 Published per shot assets so in the shots/published folder.
-Expand each section below for details and naming convensions.

 ## assets/
 ### &nbsp;&nbsp;&nbsp;mod/